← MRI Terms

 How enlarged facet joints can narrow spinal spaces

 Facet hypertrophy can contribute to narrowing around nerves.
+It may play a role in:

 • Central canal stenosis: narrowing of the main tunnel that holds the spinal nerves or spinal cord